-I originally set up my pet sitting business, Peak Pet Services in 2014, after leaving behind my previous life as an Accountant, which never quite resonated with me, and eventually left me unfulfilled and physically burnt out, because I didn't ever quite fit into a corporate world.
+I live just outside Flash, a small village high in the hills of the Peak District, and originally set up my pet sitting business, Peak Pet Services in 2014, after leaving behind my previous life as an Accountant, which never quite resonated with me, and eventually left me unfulfilled and physically burnt out, because I didn't ever quite fit into a corporate world.

 My business had become successful, caring for my customers' pets, whilst they were at work or on holiday.
 When Covid arrived in March 2020, it hit my business hard, and I had to diversify to survive.